IlaWallace/Summer2018/Eye Tracking Research Study.md

 Questions
 ---------

--How does simple coding output problems versus complex tasks such as writing pseudo code chunks affect the cognitive load of the participant’s eye tracking and biometric data during a technical interview setting?
+How does simple coding output problems versus complex tasks such as writing pseudo code chunks affect the cognitive load of the participant’s eye tracking and biometric data during a technical interview setting?

--Does the participant being monitored affect the cognitive load of the participant?
+Does the participant being monitored affect the cognitive load of the participant?